JSRist0028/animalmigration/website/index.md

 The overarching goal of this project is to create an easy-to-implement tool that can predict the future migration routes of any animal with historic tracking data using an automated machine learning process.

+# Data selection
+Among all the migratory animals, we are interested in waterflow near the Arctic area because: (1) they have less interactions with human beings; (2) the bird migration in the Arctic area is one of the most important events in the natural world [5]; (3) the climate changing speed in the Arctic area is the fastest on Earth [6]; and (4) previous research indicated that climate change in Arctic area is affecting animals’ migration [6].

 **Click on each image below for a detailed study of these animals**